PNNL-Predictive-Phenomics/BacterAI_pnnl/readme.md

 ### First Run

 To start the first round (`Round 1`), use the following steps.
-Note that the `tee` command in a Unix-like system allows you to view standard output while saving it to a log file.
+> **Note:** The `tee` command in a Unix-like system allows you to view standard output while saving it to a log file.

 *All commands assume that the conda environment is already loaded.*